khanhnguyendev/dockerize/README.md

 | **Docker Compose: Build and start**           | `docker-compose up --build -d`                   |

 Note: Replace placeholders such as `<image_name>`, `<container_id>`, `<host_port>`, `<container_port>`, etc., with your actual values.
 This cheat sheet covers basic Docker commands and Docker Compose commands.

+# Do not run containers as the root user
+- `Privilege Escalation`: If an attacker gains control of a process within a container running as the root user, they might be able to escalate their privileges and potentially compromise the host system.
+Running containers with non-root users helps contain potential security breaches within the container.

+- `Host File System Access`: A container running as root has more access to the host file system, which increases the risk of unintended modifications or deletions of important system files.
+Running containers with non-root users limits the impact of potential file system-related security issues.

+- `Security Vulnerabilities`: Some software inside containers may have security vulnerabilities.
+Running as a non-root user limits the potential damage that an attacker can do in case they exploit such vulnerabilities.

+- `Principle of Least Privilege`: The principle of least privilege suggests that processes and users should have the minimum level of access required to perform their tasks.
+Running containers with the root user violates this principle and increases the attack surface.